gayanvirajith/angular-artist-directory/README.md

 # Angular app - Artist Directory

-An angular follow up project called [Up and Running with AngularJS](http://www.lynda.com/AngularJS-tutorials/Up-Running-AngularJS/154414-2.html) by Ray Villalobos.
+An AngularJS follow up project called [Up and Running with AngularJS](http://www.lynda.com/AngularJS-tutorials/Up-Running-AngularJS/154414-2.html) by Ray Villalobos.
 You can find this course on Lynda.com.

 ## How to install/run